FREE SHIPPING on orders of $85 or more

-Mortimer Settlers in the United States in the 17th Century
+Mortimer Settlers in United States in the 17th Century

-Mortimer Settlers in the United States in the 18th Century
+Mortimer Settlers in United States in the 18th Century

-Mortimer Settlers in the United States in the 19th Century
+Mortimer Settlers in United States in the 19th Century

-Mortimer Settlers in the United States in the 20th Century
+Mortimer Settlers in United States in the 20th Century

 The Mortimer Family Crest was acquired from the Houseofnames.com archives.
 The Mortimer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.